New England Patriots owner Robert Kraft accused of soliciting sex, police say

-New England Patriots owner Robert Kraft is being charged with two counts of soliciting someone to commit prostitution, stemming from a raid in a day spa in Florida, police said Friday.
+New England Patriots owner Robert Kraft is facing charges of soliciting prostitution as part of a large-scale sex trafficking crackdown that has led to hundreds of arrest warrants in Florida, police said.

-Kraft, 77, was picked up as part of a sting that has been going on for months, and his charges relate specifically to "two different visits" to the Orchids of Asia Day Spa in the Florida city of Jupiter, Police Chief Daniel Kerr said at a news conference.
+The 77-year-old billionaire is among more than 100 people linked to several central Florida day spas and massage parlors suspected of being used for prostitution and targeted by law enforcement during a monthslong investigation.

-"Charges have been filed, but he has not been arrested," Jupiter police spokeswoman Kristin Rightler said.
+Police said Kraft visited the Orchids of Asia Day Spa in Jupiter, Florida, twice.
+Video footage shows him receiving "paid acts" in a room at the spa and surveillance video shows him being driven to the spa, police Chief Daniel Kerr said Friday.

 "We categorically deny that Mr. Kraft engaged in any illegal activity.
-Because it is a judicial matter, we will not be commenting further," a representative of the team said.
+Because it is a judicial matter, we will not be commenting further," the spokesperson said.

-Kraft is one of more than 20 people being charged with soliciting to commit prostitution, Kerr said.
+Kristin Rightler, a Jupiter police spokeswoman, said Friday that Kraft has not been arrested.

-That evidence includes video of Kraft in a room at the spa receiving "paid acts," and of him being driven to the spa, Kerr said.
+People wearing football jerseys and others were seen taking group photos and selfies outside the door of the Jupiter spa on Friday.

 What the charges mean for Kraft